 His forefathers migrated to Bhowanipur more than a century back.

-Conversations with my husband about his growing up years invariably meander to the lanes and alleys of Bhowanipur, a world where time still stopped still.
+Conversations with S about his growing up years invariably meander to the lanes and alleys of Bhowanipur, a world where time still stopped still.

 Stolen afternoons at the Nandan, riveted by the magic of Kurosawa and Ray.